NabilMoukafih/Mobile-Agent-SIEM/README.md

 # Mobile-Agent-SIEM
 a Mobile Agent-based SIEM for event normalization.

-The following classes are snapshots of the code using to propose a mobile agent-based SIEM systems for event normalization.
+The following Java classes are snapshots of the code used to provide mobile agent-based SIEM systems for event normalization.
-The implementation was done in JADE (Java Agent DEvelopment Framework) to propose a multi-agent system that executes the normaliztion process using mobile agents.
+The implementation was done using JADE (Java Agent DEvelopment Framework) to propose a multi-agent system which executes the standardization process using mobile agents.

-I will add more details soon..
+I will add more details pretty soon..

 Please consider citing the paper: